-You might already know that most American calendars start the week with Sunday as the first day while other countries, France for example, begin their week on Monday.
+You might already know that most American calendars start the week with Sunday as the first day while countries like France begin their week on Monday.
 This difference indicates that calendars are influenced by regional factors, religion among others.
 For Kiswahili speakers, the first day of the week is Saturday.
 While most calendars in East Africa are in English, a Swahili calendar looks like this: